Defman21/Xemmet/readme.md

 when you Enter Wrap Abbreviation mode.
 Don't remove your selection, just start typing an abbreviation.
 Once you're done, press Tab to complete the action.

+By default, this feature works only in HTML, RHTML and ERB (to avoid bugs).
+If you want to able to use this feature in any language, go to Prefs - Smart Editing, find Xemmet and disable **both** "Xemmet works only in HTML & CSS" and "Wrap Selection works only in HTML".

+I'd not recommend to disable these options.

 To leave the mode, press Esc.

 ## Custom snippets